lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-queries-scenario.md

 When we refer to "the scenario" we refer to the `Query` scenario (ie. the scenario for the `Query` type).
 :::

 To understand what a scenario is, we'll focus on understanding the `Query` scenario.
-The build the correct mental model, think about how the `Query` type would look in an object form.
+To build the correct mental model, think about how the `Query` type would look in an object form.

 For example, take the following slightly modified schema: